kitplummer/cv/kp-resume.md

  * Communicating the need for enterprises to accommodate a flexible culture, to accommodate technology change, preventing debt and allowing for the right tool to be applied to the job at hand
  * Analyzing existing processes and documenting infrastructure and automation opportunities
- * Training on infrastructure-as-code tools (ie. Puppet, Chef) and cloud and container tools (Openstack and Docker)
+ * Training on infrastructure-as-code tools (i.e., Puppet, Chef, Ansible) and cloud and container tools (Openstack and Docker)

 Developed open source alternative solutions for defense and intelligence systems, to enable rapid and emergent innovation opportunities